Introduction

 2. Key Factors Impacting Grout Longevity

-• Foot Traffic and Usage: Grout in high-traffic areas, like hallways or entryways, is more susceptible to wear.
-Consider using a more durable grout in these spaces to withstand the increased stress.
+- Foot Traffic and Usage: Grout in busy areas, such as hallways or entryways, can wear down faster.
+It’s a good idea to use a more durable grout in these spots to handle the extra wear and tear.

-• Regular Maintenance: Establishing a consistent cleaning and sealing routine is vital for prolonging the life of your grout.
-For example, sealing grout every 1 to 2 years can help protect it from stains and moisture infiltration.
+- Regular Maintenance: Keeping up with a cleaning and sealing routine is key to making your grout last longer.
+For example, sealing it every 1 to 2 years can protect it from stains and moisture getting in.

 Does the Type of Grout Matter?